OwlAford/IFP/README.md

-# IFP Internal Management System
+# IFP Internal Management System 2.0

 > **Reconstruction Internal Management System**

-- ###Usage:
+###Usage:
-Run the following command to the local debugging environment, then open `http://localhost:3001` in browser.
+- Run the following command to the local debugging environment, then open `http://localhost:3001` in browser.

 	npm run dev

-Package the output files by running the following command
+- Package the output files by running the following command

 	npm run build

-Run the following command to check the syntax of the project
+- Run the following command to check the syntax of the project

 	npm run lint